 Online through April 24, every second and fourth Saturday of the month from noon to 2 pm, Spark Central is hosting the wonderful world of coding for grades 3-8!
 Learn more about how you can access this program here.

 13. Get Kids’ Stories on Audible for Free!
 Audible is offering free streaming on a select number of children’s stories across six languages.
 The service will be available (and free!) for as long as schools are closed.
 The books are separated into six categories, including Littlest Learnings, Tween, and more, and are available in languages from English, Spanish, French, German, Japanese to Italian!

-14. Join the Spokane Public Library’s Spring Reading Program!
-The Spring reading program is all online – all you have to do is sign up or login in if you’ve participated before.
+14. Join the Spokane Public Library’s Summer Reading Program!
+The Summer reading program is all online – all you have to do is sign up or login in if you’ve participated before.

 Adults and kids can participate, and for time spent reading, you’ll earn points, badges and complete challenges!

 15. Children’s stories read by celebrities online! – Let celebrities entertain your children for free!
 Celebrities like Kiernan Shipka, David Harbour (from Stranger Things), Rami Malek and many, many more!